Accuser testifies in Mario Batali sexual misconduct trial

-BOSTON (AP) — A Massachusetts woman who accused Mario Batali of kissing and groping her while attempting to take a selfie at a Boston restaurant testified Monday that she felt confused and powerless to do anything to stop the celebrity chef.
+The 32-year-old Boston-area software company worker said she felt confused and powerless to do anything to stop Batali.

+“It was all happening so quickly and it was happening essentially the whole time,” the woman testified in the trial, which resumes Tuesday in Boston Municipal Court.
+“Just a lot of touching.”

-The 32-year-old said she also felt embarrassed by the 2017 incident — until she saw other women step forward to share similar encounters with Batali.
+She said she felt embarrassed until she saw other women step forward to share similar encounters with Batali.

-“This happened to me and this is my life,” said the woman while being questioned by prosecutors at the outset of Batali’s sexual misconduct trial.
-“I want to be able to take control of what happened, come forward, say my piece and have everyone be accountable for their actions.”
+“This happened to me and this is my life,” the woman responded when prosecutors asked why she’d come forward.
+“I want to be able to take control of what happened, say my piece and have everyone be accountable for their actions.”

+But Batali’s lawyer, Anthony Fuller, sought to discredit her, arguing that the assault never happened.

 “She’s not being truthful,” Fuller said.
 “This is being fabricated for money and for fun.”

-The woman said the photos were all taken relatively close up and didn’t show how Batali was grabbing her private areas, touching her face and even sticking his tongue in her ear.
+The woman said the photos were all taken relatively close up and didn’t show how Batali, who she said was visibly drunk, was grabbing her private areas, touching her face and even sticking his tongue in her ear.
+She said he also invited her up to his hotel room afterward, which she declined.

-“It was all happening so quickly and it was happening essentially the whole time,” she testified.
-“Just a lot of touching.”

-The woman also said Batali appeared drunk and invited her up to his hotel room afterward, which she said she declined.
+“I have never been touched before like that,” the woman said.
+“Squeezing my vagina to pull me closer to him, as if that’s a normal way to grab someone.”

+But Fuller argued the accuser isn’t a credible witness.
+He honed in on her recent admission of attempting to avoid jury service by claiming to be clairvoyant.
+She was also accused in that case of violating the judge’s orders to keep an open mind and not discuss the case with others.
+In court on Monday, however, she maintained that she can predict major events before they happen “to a certain extent.”

 Monday’s trial opened after Batali — in a surprise move — waived his right to a jury trial and opted instead to have a judge decide his fate.